Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: Synthetic Dataset

 Lastly, AUROC is a ranked choice metric, which means it analyses the order of confidence between different guesses.
 Therefore, the equation above does not exactly optimize the average error between datasets in the AUROC metric.
-This is because the weighted average of the AUROC for each design choice combination isn't the AUROC of the weighted dataset.
+The weighted average of the AUROC for each combination of exchangeable variables is not the AUROC of the weighted dataset.
 Nevertheless, optimizing the AUROC exactly is a combinatorial problem, much harder to solve, making the expression above a useful and simple approximation.